sethmdoty/pre-commit-terraform/README.md

+#CHANGES ARE IN UPSTREAM.
+ARCHIVED

-# Collection of git hooks for Terraform to be used with [pre-commit framework](http://pre-commit.com/)
+## Collection of git hooks for Terraform to be used with [pre-commit framework](http://pre-commit.com/)

 ## How to install